Who Pays Canadian Tuition Fees?

 Who Pays Domestic Tuition Fees?

-The following excerpt is from the Ministry of Training and Colleges and Universities Operating Funds Distribution Manual and is subject to change at any time.
+The following excerpt is from the Ministry of Training, Colleges and Universities Operating Funds Distribution Manual and is subject to change at any time.

 4.1.
 ELIGIBLE STUDENTS